WojciechMatuszewski/programming-notes/general/wisdom.md

 - **Update onboarding documents**.
 They are outdated.
 Unless the project's README is up-to-date (it never is), your first contribution could be "Update the README" PR.

 - **Do the tedious, so-called "dirty work"**.
 Yes, it might not be super fun, but guess what?
 You will learn a tone while doing so.

+## The spectrum of speed and robustness

+Engineering is an art of balancing between tradeoffs.
+One axis is the tradeoff between the speed and robustness.

+Do you want something out _very_ fast?
+I could skip the testing, the documentation and thinking about the big picture.
+I could _just_ make the feature work.

+Do you want something out a bit slower, but more robust in implementation?
+Something that will not collapse under the weight of extension?
+Well, then I need to write tests, think about the big picture and spend some time on design.

+So, which approach is better? **Of course, there are no silver bullets**.
+One might argue that the latter approach is always better.
+One might argue otherwise.

+The thing is, **the best approach is the blend of those two, but you have to keep your engineering discipline in check**. **Some things are non-negotiable**, like thinking about the big picture or writing tests.
+Some thing could be skipped.
+The **most important thing is to not let yourself become the so-called [_tactical tornado_](https://medium.com/@parallelit/tactical-tornado-f5e0414087af)** – if you do, your colleagues might start to resent you.

+The best engineers live on the spectrum.
+They have a set of things that are "non-negiotable" at the core of their practice, but they are flexible to move from one end to another (and stay in the middle most of the times).

+It is up to you, and nobody else to decide what approach is the right one.
+Do not let product managers, your bosses and anyone else to dictate where on the spectrum you need to be to deliver the feature.
+Remember – **you are the one doing the job, not your boss or product-manager**.

+Of course, speaking in "nevers" and "always" is not a good approach either.
+Your work, like life, if _fluid_.
+The better you are at "bending and twisting", the more situations you can handle.